snowtorious/drupal-akamai/README.md

 # Akamai module for Drupal

-Akamai is a registered trademark of Akamai Technologies, Inc.

 ## Installation

 * Unpack the akamai folder and contents in the appropriate modules directory of your Drupal installation, normally `sites/all/modules/`.
 * Enable the akamai module on the Modules admin page at `admin/build/modules`.
 * You will also need a license to use Akamai's network, http://www.akamai.com/index.html.

 ## Setup